AnaMariaTozi/AnaMariaTozi/README.md

 ## Hi, I'm Ana 😃

 ## :woman_technologist: About Me :
-- 🔭 I’m an iOS Developer ate Xp inc.
+- 🔭 I’m an iOS Developer at Xp inc.
 - 🌱 I’m currently learning Swift
 - 💬 Ask me about books, TV shows, cats, food and drinks
 - 📫 How to reach me: